Saudi Arabia Dining Trends: What's Changing in 2026

 • More focus on personalization

-The world is turning to more personalized experiences and restaurants offer a unique opportunity for personalization.
-And Saudi guests expect a personalized dining experience too.
+The world, including Saudi Arabia, is turning to more personalized experiences and restaurants offer a unique opportunity for personalization.
+This trend is not going away any time soon.

-Using restaurant reservation management systems and automated guest surveys to enhance future experiences as well.
+Features like automated guest surveys can offer opportunities for ideas and enhance future experiences as well.

-• Increased focus on social media impact on dining experiences
+• Social media will continue to impact dining experiences

 • Emergence of home-grown restaurant brands